Kalyzee/knotes/README.md

 ```

-After that it's necessary to setup database.
+After that it's necessary to setup the database.

 ```
 cd /edx/app/edxapp/edx-platform